Apology needed for people abused in state and church care: sex abuse survivors support group

 "I think an apology is a very important thing as well.
 That should be coming from the responsible institutions and the Government."

-Ardern and Internal Affairs Minister Tracey Martin announced today that Cabinet had agreed to expand the scope of the inquiry, to be chaired by former governor-general Sir Anand Satyanand.
+Prime Minister Jacinda Ardern and Internal Affairs Minister Tracey Martin announced yesterday that Cabinet had agreed to expand the scope of the inquiry, to be chaired by former governor-general Sir Anand Satyanand.

 The inquiry would now be called the Royal Commission into Historical Abuse in State Care and in the Care of Faith-Based Institutions.